Whatever your interest, you’re guaranteed to fall in love with the South Downs National Park.

 Of course, we couldn’t not talk about the South Downs Way – the jewel of our National Park.

-The 160km South Downs Way is one of 15 National Trails in England and Wales and was the first bridleway National Trail in England.
+The 100 mile (160km) South Downs Way is one of 15 National Trails in England and Wales and was the first bridleway National Trail in England.

-There are entry points all along this National Trail.
-Simply pick up a map from the South Downs Centre or upload a GPS guide to your bike’s sat nav, download a walking map or details of connecting bus services to your phone, and before you know it you can be out exploring the very best the British countryside has to offer.
+If you can't spare the time to attempt the whole route in one go, it also provides interesting day trips and short breaks; there are entry points all along this National Trail.
+Simply pick up a map from the South Downs Centre, upload a GPS guide to your bike’s sat nav, download a walking map or details of connecting bus services to your phone, and before you know it you can be out exploring the very best the British countryside has to offer.

 Whatever you choose to do on your visit to the South Downs National Park, you’re sure to be astounded.